-When you get married, your spouse is eligible for Medical, Prescription Drug, Dental, Vision, and Hearing Aid coverage if you are an Active Participant or Medical and Prescription Drug coverage if you are a Retiree.
-Once you provide the required information, coverage for your spouse begins on the later of the date of your marriage or four months prior to the date the information is posted.
-At this time, you also may want to update your Beneficiary information for your Life Insurance and AD&D Insurance Benefits.
+When you get married, you may add your spouse if you are an Active Participant.
+Once you provide the required information, coverage for your spouse begins on the later of the date of your marriage or no more than four months prior to the date the information is posted.
+At this time, you also may want to update your Beneficiary information.

-If you are a Retiree, you must notify the Benefit Trust Office within 60 days of the date of your marriage to enroll your spouse into Retiree insurance coverage.
+If you are a Retiree, when you get married, you may add your spouse to your retiree health insurance.
+You must notify the Benefit Trust Office within 60 days of the date of your marriage to enroll your spouse into Retiree insurance coverage.
 If you miss the 60-day deadline, your spouse will not be eligible for coverage.